owenchenxy/rusthook/README.md

 Check [rusthook parameters page](docs/Rusthook-Parameters.md) to see how to override the ip, port and other performance settings such as maximum thread number, tread stack size, etc.

-By performing a simple HTTP GET or POST request to those endpoint, your specified repair script would be executed.
-Neat!
+By performing a simple HTTP GET or POST request to those endpoint, your specified repair script would be executed!

+Furthermore, you can define a combination of rules to determine whether the hook would be triggered.
+This is absolutely for demand of security.
+Without the rules, anyone who knows your endpoint can send a request to your server and thus execute the command.
+To define the rules, you can use the `trigger_rules` property for a specific hook.
+Please refer to doc [Hook Trigger Rules page](docs/Hook-Trigger-Rules.md) to see the detailed list of available rules and their usage.